 Shortly after, I started thinking about getting another dog.
-If you’ve had a dog, you know that the house is far too quiet without one.
+If you’ve had a dog, you know that the house is far too quiet without one, and I was missing the energy.
 They are so much a part of our daily routine!
 I was leafing through a magazine and a picture of a dog just grabbed my heart.
 I cut it out and put it on my fridge.
 Every time I went into my kitchen, those eyes pierced my soul.

 Of course, we called her Lottie.
 Lottie died a year later, on the same day as Reggie – July 28th.
 Maybe one day I’ll understand why that was.
 I hope so.
 I held her as she took her last breath and released her telling her all the while that she was loved and hating whatever forces felt that we only needed her in our lives for a year.
 Even now, tears roll as I write this.
 I miss her so.

 I had been away that day so she stayed at my friend Joyce’s house for the day.
 When I picked her up, Joyce told me that she’d been acting really funny all day like she didn’t want to be away from her side.
 I think she was saying goodbye.
 She made sure she said goodbye to Emily that night and I believe that she knew this was the end.
 Animals know things.
 They just do.

 I’ve been reading Sylvie Browne’s book ” All pets go to Heaven” and found this poem last night.
 If you too are missing someone, it may be of some comfort to you too.

 Your heart has been heavy since that day – The day you thought I went away